 A qualified individual under these laws can suffer from either:

-- a mental disability (e.g., a bipolar disorder), or
+- a mental disability (e.g., a bipolar disorder or other mental impairment), or

 - a physical disability (e.g., migraines).11

 Recall that employers have a duty to provide for reasonable accommodations for a disabled employee unless doing so would impose an “undue hardship.”